SamJoan/zer0u/README.md

 # zer0u

-A proof of concept ruby on rails multi-user bookkeeping system using PostgreSQL's row-level security for authorisation.

 The main purpose of the repository is to explore the potential for integrating PostgreSQL's [Row Level Security (RLS)](https://www.postgresql.org/docs/9.5/ddl-rowsecurity.html) into a Ruby on